-Finding the best cheap microphones can be a challenge, as the affordable market is flooded with poor quality choices, and who can make heads or tails of all these brands?
+Finding the best cheap microphones can be a real challenge, as the affordable market becomes saturated with poor quality choices.
 Fortunately, the Musician Nerds know a lot about finding a good cheap microphone, as we've tried and tested a massive selection, from household names to new start-up brands.

-Despite what you'd think, there are a handful of amazing options for the best budget microphone, with companies developing better and better mics for beginners with studio-grade materials.
-Whether it’s used for live performances, voice-overs, YouTube, or even recording your next single, you can get professional-sounding audio for under $100.
+Despite what you'd think, there are many unique options for the best budget microphone, with companies developing better and better mics for beginners with studio-grade materials.
+Whether used for live performances, voice-overs, YouTube or even recording your next single, you can get professional-sounding audio for under $100.

-We'll start by reviewing the best budget microphones and then dive into the specifics.
+We'll review the best budget microphones and then dive into the specifics.
 We understand the many use cases people need microphones for and will touch on the different categories of microphones after.
 So let's get into the best cheap microphones!

-First on our list is the The Shure SM48-LC Cardioid Dynamic Vocal Microphone.
-If you're looking for the best microphone for live vocals on a budget, this one should be given careful consideration.
+First on our list is The Shure SM48-LC.
+If you're looking for the best microphone for live vocals on a budget, consider this carefully.
 Coming in under $50, the Shure SM48-LC Cardioid Dynamic offers incredibly clear quality with a brightened midrange and bass roll-off for that extra emphasis on your vocals.
 This makes it one of the best cheap microphones on the market right now.

 If you're ever looking to find the best vocal mic under 500, Shure is always a solid choice, as their SM-series of microphones range offer outstanding quality in every price range.
 Just like the Shure SM7B beats out others in the $400 range, the SM48-LC is going to be one of your best buys under $50.